 There are also fluorescent lights that are specifically marketed to gardeners.
 These bulbs are typically considered “high output” and thus they produce more light than the common household fluorescent bulbs would.

-These gardening-specific high output florescent bulbs are usually called a T5 variety.
-They have a few advantages over regular bulbs, including:
+These gardening-specific high output florescent bulbs are called a T5 variety.
+They have a few advantages over regular tube bulbs, including:

 - Higher (more intense) PAR output